hybridbrizz/Proximity-Prompts/README.md

 Optionally a duration and cooldown can also be configured.

-### Each character of prompt text can be set to a different color:
+### Each character of reminder text can be set to a different color:

 - ^0 Configured color
 - ^a Animated